- Who are Smartson?

 If you haven't been able to find the product by the time the test period is over, we ask that you fill out the evaluation form for the test (if one was sent for the test in question) and indicate that you weren't able to test the product.

 - What does it mean to review on external sites?

-- In some tests, the test pilots' assignment is to post their review on independent review sites, like PriceRunner.
+- In some tests, the test pilots' assignment is to post their review on independent review sites, like PriceSpy or PriceRunner.
 Information on which external sites apply for the test in question is sent when it is time for the test to start.
 Remember what username you have chosen for the site, as we usually ask for this in the evaluation form.

 - I've already sent in my evaluation but am getting reminders anyway.
 Why?

 - Read the email to see if we are missing something from you, like reviews, video clips/images or your responses on the evaluation form.
 When we talk about reviews, we are referring to social media posts and, in particular, posts on review sites (like PriceRunner).
 The evaluation is a web form where we ask for your final opinion.
 An email with a link to the web form is sent out at the end of the test period.
 Be sure to use the same email address for the evaluation as when you applied to avoid reminders.

 - Where can I find my username that you ask for in the evaluation?

 - On review sites, you can enter your name or chose a username before publishing your post.
 It is this username that we are requesting in the evaluation form so we can find your review on the site.